Daniel-OC/git_homework/thoughts.md

 *Borat voice* My wife!
 *Not borat voice* No, actually though, my wife is the juice.
 Consider yer boi V grateful for her.
 She's the funnest and funniest and we work hard on this here relationship!!😤😤

+Everything below here is the Session 3 stuff:
+-Boom thoughts!